 - Gut damage caused by worms, coccidiosis or viruses.
 (The damaged gut releases proteins which provide an ideal source of nutrients for Clostridia bacteria)

 - A sudden change in diet (different foods encourage different bacterial species to grow in the gut and a sudden change in feed can cause a sudden and overwhelming change in gut bacteria)

-If chickens have suffered with Infectious Bronchitis Virus this can result in kidney damage, birds then suffering with this damage can produce excessive quantities of urine which mixes with the droppings before defecation causing them to be more watery than normal which causes owners to report diarrhoea.
+If chickens have suffered from Infectious Bronchitis Virus this can result in kidney damage, birds then suffering from this damage can produce excessive quantities of urine which mixes with the droppings before defecation causing them to be more watery than normal which causes owners to report diarrhoea.

 Irrespective of the cause of diarrhoea it has a number of harmful effects:

-- The damaged gut will absorb less nutrients than normal thus causing your bird to become lethargic and to lose weight
+- The damaged gut will absorb fewer nutrients than normal thus causing your bird to become lethargic and to lose weight

 - Diarrhoea leads to the bedding becoming both wet and contaminated leading to further discomfort for the affected bird and the flock.
 The contaminated bedding can become a source of infection for the rest of the flock.